daohoangson/flutter_widget_from_html/packages/fwfh_url_launcher/README.md

 ## Usage

-Then you have to configure `HtmlWidget` with a custom factory:
+Then use `HtmlWidget` with a custom factory:

 ```dart
 import 'package:flutter_widget_from_html_core/flutter_widget_from_html_core.dart';